BCDevOps/openshift-wiki/docs/RH-SSO/RequestSSORealm.md

 ## Realm Creation Request

-To Request the creation of a new REALM IN OpenShift iRH SSO please post a request in Rocket.Chat #devops-requests channel with the following info:
+To Request the creation of a new SSO realm in our Keycloak instance, please post a request in Rocket.Chat [#devops-requests]( https://developer.gov.bc.ca/Steps-to-join-Pathfinder-Rocket.Chat) channel with the following info:

 * Realm Display Name:                           (Note: The names of realms will be auto-generated at provisioning time)